amirfounder/amir-apparel-demo-api-flask/README.md

 My motivation for this project was to write an API in python for the Amir Apparel Demo project suite.
 This project includes basic features such as pagination and filtering.
 Included frameworks / libraries:

-- ASP.NET
-- Entity Framework
+- SQL Alchemy
-- AutoMapper
+- Flask

 ## Challenges